BlitzMax

 In string equality tests, if both strings have a calculated hash, the hash value is used.
 Otherwise, the standard process of comparing the contents of each string is performed, which involves comparing each character in turn until a difference is found.

-In the following example, because the two static/const strings have hashes, the comparison will use the hash values rather than compare the String characters.
+In the following example, because the two static/const strings have hashes, the comparison will compare the hash values first, saving time, rather than having to compare the String characters.

 Local hello:String = "Hello"